 Butler Sociology and Psychology Club (SoPsyched) has three branches: Planning, Activities, and Research.
 In the Planning branch members meet once a month to plan monthly events.
 The Activities branch consists of one-a-month events aimed at piquing interest in Psychology and sociology among students regardless of previous exposure to these fields of study.
 The Research branch meets weekly to learn about research including how to plan their own research, enter the data, run the analysis, and write the results suitable for publication or presentation at a regional conference.
-For more information contact SoPsyched@outlook.com.
+Contact Dr. Nathan Swink at nswink@butlercc.edu.